NSLeung/libcamera-cross-compile/README.md

 # Cross compilation environment for libcamera for the RPi Bullseye OS

 This will let you build a cross compilation docker image, and use it to compile libcamera for the RPi, and the package it up in a deb file to send to your RPi.
-A meson cross file will be automatically generated inside the debian bullseye environment.
+A meson cross file will be automatically generated inside the debian bookworm environment.

 ## Setting up your working directory
 #### Make the directory